Sunday, August 18, 2019

 When David Lebovitz put up a tomato tarte recipe

-Action must be taken.
+Action was be taken.

 I went with his older, simpler tarte with slices of chevre on top.

-Warning: get your chevre from the fromagerie.
+Warning: get your chèvre from a fromagerie.

 21 comments: